BosqueLanguage/BosqueCore/README.md

 # The Bosque Project

+Bosque is a new approach to programming models, development tooling, and runtime design that is focused on supporting mechanization at scale and establishing a new standard for creating high-reliability software artifacts.
+The key philosophical
+1. Design for Tooling & Mechanization -- make sure the entire system can be reasoned about
+2. Design for Safety -- eliminate entire classes of failure by construction
+3. WYSIWYG -- For Humans and AI Agents
+4. Design for Scale -- eliminate tail behaviors, observability is built-in
+5. Failure is Always an Option -- failure at scale is inevitable and mitigation/recovery is a first-class citizen in the language

 Bosque is an open-source project focused on developing a new Programming Language and Development Tooling Stack.
 The foundation of this project is the view that mechanization and automated reasoning, along with human and AI agents that leverage them, are the ideas that will define the next era of software development.
 The foundation of the Bosque language and stack is a carefully constructed core calculus and computation model that are uniquely amenable to automated reasoning.
 Building on top of this core calculus the Bosque language, as seen by a developer, is a hybrid of functional programming design, ergonomic block & assignment-based syntax, and a number of new features designed to simplify and support writing high reliability code.

 Features in the **_Bosque Programming Language_** include [typed strings](#typed-strings) and paths[TODO], [block-syntax](#sgn), [functor-libs](#flibs), dynamic operator multi-dispatch [TODO], [ref methods](#ref-methods), explicit-flow [typing/binding](#typing-binding), [typedecls](#typedecls) & [datatypes](#datatypes), [task-flows](#tasks), and extensive logical assertion integration (including [data invariants](#invariants)).
 Logical strutures, like block-syntax, ref methods, and the elimination of loops in favor of functor-libs, allow us to maintain many of the classic benefits of a functionl programming language, with compositional reasoning and immutable state, while providing a familiar and ergonomic block-structured syntax with variable assignment.
 Data representation features, like typed strings/paths, typedecls, and datatypes, make it simple to express intent and role of a datatype in the application.
 The logical assertion support features provide builtin mechanisms to specify and check for correct behaviors/values in a program.
 Finally, the structure of the task-flows, and extensive integration of observability, monitoring, and debugging features in them, are designed to make writing (and maintaing) asynchronous applications, either local or distributed, simple and painless.